kofoworola/tunnelify/README.md

 $ tunnelfiy start <PATH TO CONFIG FILE>
 ```

+Now the proxy is listening on whatever value is set in your config's `server.host` value and is proxying every request sent through it.

 ## Configuration
 Recommended configuration format is json, but tunnelify also supports toml and yaml.
 Config values can also be set via Environment variables.
 For example, to set the value of `server.host` via